 Need directions to our program?

-Need instructions how to access your portable health record?
-MyHealtheVet
+Need instructions on how to access your portable health record?

 Healthy decisions and a healthy lifestyle are critical components to healing and successful rehabilitation.
 Provided are some resources to assist you with assessing and developing that healthy lifestyle that will improve your healing and rehabilitation efforts:

 The Office of Veterans Health Education and Information within the VHA National Center for Health Promotion and Disease Prevention, in collaboration with the Office of Public Health and Environmental Hazards, has developed a library of educational and health promotion materials on healthy living to enable Veterans to take control of their own health.
-VHA is in the process of developing a full library of topics for this Web site.
-Eating Wisely, Physical Activity and Sleep and the basics of health.
+VHA is in the process of developing a full library of topics for this website.
+These centers help Veterans take control of their own health.
+Eating Wisely, Physical Activity, and Sleep are the basics of health.

 Other TBI and Polytrauma Educational Resources:

-VA's Polytrauma System of care (PSC), is an intergrated network of specialized rehabilitation programs dedicated to serving Veterans and service members with both combat and civilian-related TBI and polytrauma.
-Services avaialble through PCS include; interdiscipliary evaluation and treatment, development of a comprehensive plan of care, case management, patient and family education and training, psychosocial support, and application of advanced rehabilitation treatments and prosthetic technologies.
+VA’s Polytrauma System of Care (PSC) is an integrated network of specialized rehabilitation programs dedicated to serving Veterans and Service Members with both combat and civilian related Traumatic Brain Injury (TBI) and polytrauma.
+Services available through PCS include: interdisciplinary evaluation and treatment, development of a comprehensive plan of care, case management, patient and family education and training, psychosocial support, and application of advanced rehabilitation treatments and prosthetic technologies.